What is obesity?

 Doctors may also:

 Check for diabetes Diabetes Diabetes is a disease in which your blood sugar (glucose) levels are too high.
 You get diabetes if your body's normal way of controlling blood sugar isn't working right.
 There are 2 types of... read more and high cholesterol High Cholesterol Cholesterol is a type of fat.
 Fats are also called lipids.
-Your body uses cholesterol to build important parts of cells and to make certain digestive juices.
-Your body needs cholesterol.
-But... read more with blood tests
+Cholesterol is a type of lipid—an essential element contained in all human cells.
+However, excess lipids and other fatty substances... read more with blood tests

 Check for other diseases that happen more often in people with obesity, such as sleep apnea Sleep Apnea Apnea is a medical word for "not breathing."
 Sleep apnea is when your breathing slows or stops for a short time while you're sleeping and then restarts.
 This happens over and over each time... read more , fatty liver Fatty Liver Fatty liver is an abnormal accumulation of certain fats (triglycerides) inside liver cells.
 People with fatty liver may feel tired or have mild abdominal discomfort but otherwise have no symptoms... read more , and depression Depression Depression is feeling too sad or sluggish to do your daily tasks or take part in activities you usually enjoy.
 It’s normal to feel sad after something sad happens, such as a death or loss—depression... read more